csebooks/operating-systems/content.en/overview/_index.md

 The final lines—MODULE LICENSE(), MODULE DESCRIPTION(), and MOD- ULE AUTHOR()—represent details regarding the software license, description of the module, and author.
 For our purposes, we do not require this infor- mation, but we include it because it is standard practice in developing kernel modules.

 This kernel module simple.c is compiled using the Makefile accom- panying the source code with this project.
-To compile the module, enter the following on the command line:
+To compile the module, enter the following on the command line: make the compilation produces several files.

-make

-The compilation produces several files.
 The file simple.ko represents the compiled kernel module.
 The following step illustrates inserting this module into the Linux kernel.

 **II.
 Loading and Removing Kernel Modules**